Creating a custom elastic image

 An elastic image is an Amazon Machine Image (AMI) that is stored in one of Amazon data centers for use with the Elastic Bamboo feature.
 An elastic image is used to create elastic instances, which in turn create elastic agents.
 Conceptually, an elastic image is equivalent to an operating system running on a computer's boot hard drive and elastic instances would be the software that runs on this operation system.

 Each elastic image registered with the Amazon Web Services (AWS) has its own unique identifier, known as an AMI ID.

-At a high level, the process for creating a custom elastic image consists of taking one of the existing Amazon Machine Images (AMIs) available on Amazon EC2, starting an instance of the AMI, customising the instance and then creating an image from the customised instance.
+At a high level, the process for creating a custom elastic image consists of taking one of the existing Amazon Machine Images (AMIs) available on Amazon EC2, starting an instance of the AMI, customizing the instance and then creating an image from the customized instance.
 This image can then be used as an elastic image in your Bamboo installation.

-Instead of creating a custom image (Linux/UNIX only):
+Instead of creating a custom image (Linux/UNIX only) consider:

-- Consider customising an existing Bamboo image by using Amazon's Elastic Block Store (EBS), as described in Configuring elastic instances to use the EBS.
+- Customizing an existing Bamboo image by using Amazon's Elastic Block Store (EBS), as described in Configuring elastic instances to use the EBS.

-Above options are much simpler than creating a new custom image.
+The options above are much simpler than creating a new custom image.
 If you are having problems, please don't hesitate to contact us for further help.

 Before you begin:

 - This is not a trivial procedure and chances are you don't need it.